timd/HelloWorldListView/README.md

 # HelloWorldListView

-Being a minimum viable implementation of a table view-style UICollectionView using the new iOS14 features
+Being a minimum viable implementation of a table view-style UICollectionView using the new iOS14 features.

+Requirements:
+* Swift 5
+* Xcode 12
+* iOS 14